 Birds of Namibia

-Introduction: Golden weavers (Ploceus xanthops) head for vegetation along northern perennial rivers and tall grasses on forest edges and woodland savannah.Distribution: Occurs only along the Kunene River, Epupa Falls, Kavango River, Rundu and the Caprivi Strip.
+Introduction: Golden weavers (Ploceus xanthops) head for vegetation along northern perennial rivers and tall grasses on forest edges and woodland savannah.Distribution: Occurs only along the Kunene River, Epupa Falls, Kavango River, Rundu and the Zambezi Region (formerly the Caprivi Strip).
 Common in the Okavango Delta and Moremi Game Reserve.

 Diet: Forages within dense vegetation for caterpillars, termites and grasshoppers.
 Also takes fruits, berries and nectar.Description: (Xanthops) is the Greek meaning for 'golden eye' referring to their pale yellow eyes.
 Other features include a golden yellow head and nape, brown flight feathers, a yellow underwing and an olive-green back and tail.